Credit cards and loans can help you manage both long-term debts and short-term finances. However, it can take time to pick the right one for you.

 Paying back a loan and not missing payments can increase your credit score, which can improve your chances of getting accepted for borrowing in future.

-Loans have various fees if you break the T&Cs.
+Loans have various fees if you break the terms and conditions.
 For example, some may have an early repayment fee, while others may charge you for missing payments.

 For this reason, it's important to get independent advice before accepting a loan.